Bargain Buys: Poundworld subsidiary (2013–2018)

 The chain stocked over 8,000 products over 25 departments, this included groceries, home living and cleaning to toys, electricals and pet care.
 It sold leading household brands including Coca-Cola, L'Oréal, Fairy and Gillette.

 On 15 May 2015 the Edwards family announced that they had sold a majority stake in both Poundworld and Bargain Buys business to US private equity firm TPG for £150 million.

 On 11 June 2018, TPG announced that the Poundworld and Bargain Buys stores had appointed administrators after talks to sell the company fell through.

 At some point during or after June 2018, the official website was shut, and the Facebook and Twitter pages stopped being updated with new products and offers.
 Any remaining Poundworld stores closed in early August.
 It's not clear whether any Bargain Buys stores remained trading this long as well, or were closed earlier in June or July.
+There were 20 Bargain Buys stores by the time of administration.

-Poundstretcher subsidiary (2018-present)
+Poundstretcher subsidiary (2018–present)

-Poundstretcher began to open stores under the Bargain Buys name towards the end of 2018, their first being in Paisley in September 2018.
+Poundstretcher acquired numerous Poundworld and Bargain Buys leases from the administrators, whilst the Poundworld stores were rebranded to Poundstretcher, the Bargain Buys stores were not.
+Poundstretcher began to open stores under the Bargain Buys name towards the end of 2018 with an updated logo, their first being in Paisley in September 2018.
 This was followed by 59 other stores across the UK.

-The Bargain Buys brand was purchased by New Money, a company established by Yorkshire-based property entrepreneur, Manni Hussain, who unsuccessfully attempted to trademark the Bargain Buys name in October 2018.
+The Poundworld brand was purchased by New Money Limited, a company established by Yorkshire-based property entrepreneur, Manni Hussain, who unsuccessfully attempted to trademark the 'Bargain Buys' name in October 2018, the application was challenged by Poundstrecther.
 Poundstretcher filed a month later and successfully won the trademark with the phrase 'Bargain Buys, Big Brands Big Discounts'.

-In early 2019, Poundstretcher was successful in trademarking the Bargain Buys name.
 Throughout 2019, the company has since opened over 75 stores across nationwide using the Bargain Buys name, with plans of more to come throughout 2020.

 As of October 2019, Poundstretcher has opened over 75 Bargain Buys stores, many of which are opened in former Poundworld and Bargain Buys units.
+As of March 2023, there are 61 Bargain Buys stores.